 IDEA Action grants support the work of inclusion, diversity, equity, and accessibility in the University Libraries.
 The grants incentivize this work by empowering Library employees to identify systemic racism or exclusionary practices and to move forward with solutions or new approaches.

-Vice Provost for University Libraries and University Librarian Elaine L. Westbrooks launched the program in 2020 as part of the University Libraries’ commitment to reckon with systemic racism and oppression.
+Former Vice Provost for University Libraries and University Librarian Elaine L. Westbrooks launched the program in 2020 as part of the University Libraries’ commitment to reckon with systemic racism and oppression.

 IDEA Action committee members

 - Abigail Armstrong, Circulation Supervisor & Technology Lending Coordinator (House Undergraduate Library)

 - Sherose Badruddin, Library Asset Management Technician, (Davis Library, Circulation)